tremo123/Ogar-unlimited/README.md

 16   | NoCollision TeamZ
 17   | NoCollision TeamX
-18   | Leap - Where you leap instead of split, made by Ogarplus 19   | Virus - Where you shoot viruses
+18   | Leap - Where you leap instead of split, made by Ogarplus 22   | BlackHole
-22   | BlackHole

 ## Console Commands